You used to be able to do long division in your head. Now you can’t do simple math on paper.

 If you are unproductive, people tend to dismiss that as a character flaw.
 At first, I wasn’t very kind to myself when this was going on.
 I kept thinking if I exercised regularly, or ate the right foods, or stayed motivated, I’d snap out of it.
 I thought I’d gotten lazy.
 I’m sure lots of people thought so.

 People would joke about my absentmindedness, and when I was at shows, I’d be embarrassed by my inability to add up a total on a purchase, or remember things I’d worked on.
 Clients didn’t appreciate my spacey attitude.
 Friends who used to chatter on the phone with me wondered why that stopped.
 People I met at conventions were offended that I couldn’t remember them.
 I’d screw up orders and commissions.
 I’d forget entire assignments.

-Now that I know I have an easily solved medical problem, it’s easier to take.
-I just don’t have these serious issues anymore.
+Now that I know I have an medical problem, it’s easier to take.

 But I have a lot of catching up to do.
 My income plummeted for a long time, my medical bills skyrocketed, and I’ve lost years of prime productivity.

 When I first mentioned my spaciness, dizzy spells, headaches and other problems more than a decade ago on my old (now down) blog, several of you figured it out immediately, long before my doctor did!

 But a couple of you blogged that I must be a drug addict or drunk.
 That was sweet.
 I forgot a lot of things during all this, but I remember you.